instillai/machine-learning-course/docs/source/content/overview/linear_SVM.rst

 A **Support Vector Machine** (SVM for short) is another machine learning algorithm that is used to classify data.
 The point of SVM's are to try and find a line or **hyperplane** to divide a dimensional space which best classifies the data points.
-If we were trying to divide two classes A and B, we would try best separate the two classes with a line.
-So, on one side of the line/hyperplane would be data from class A and on the other side would be from class B.
+If we were trying to divide two classes A and B, we would try to best separate the two classes with a line.
+On one side of the line/hyperplane would be data from class A and on the other side would be from class B.
-This alogorithm is very useful in classifying because we must to calculate the best line or hyperplane once and any new data points we can easily classify just by seeing which side of the line it falls on.
-Unlike KNN, where we would have to calculate each data points nearest neighbors.
+This alogorithm is very useful in classifying because we must to calculate the best line or hyperplane once and any new data points can easily be classified just by seeing which side of the line they fall on.
+This contrasts with the k-nearest neighbors algortihm, where we would have to calculate each data points nearest neighbors.

 Hyperplane
 ----------
 A **hyperplane** depends on the space it is in, but it divides the space into two disconnected parts.
+For example,
-So 1-dimensional space this would just be a point, 2-d space a line, 3-d space a plane, and so on.
+1-dimensional space would just be a point, 2-d space a line, 3-d space a plane, and so on.

 How do we find the best hyperplane/line?
 ----------------------------------------

 You might be wondering that there could be multiple lines that split the data well.
 In fact, there is an infinite amount of lines that can divide two classes.
-As you can see in the graph below every line splits the squares and the circles, so which one do we choose?
+As you can see in the graph below, every line splits the squares and the circles, so which one do we choose?

 .. figure:: _img/Possible_hyperplane.png